-Changes during COVID19 Alert Level 1
+Changes at Hauora due to Covid19 Alert Level 1

 We will be seeing people in person for routine appointments.
 Respiratory patients will be seen separately following a phone call with your doctor or nurse.